pscholl/myopy/README.md

     ExecStart=/usr/lib/bluetooth/bluetoothd -E

-After that, turn on you myo and run
+After that, turn on your myo and run

     ./myo.py  -i <mac-addr of myo>
     2 7 -13 -6 0 0 2 1